yWorks/yfiles-power-bi-integration-basic/README.md

 ## Data mapping

 The yFiles widget consumes a shared dataset.
 The desktop version of Power BI allows multiple sets, but the online only allows one dataset per report.
 It is via this shared dataset that the widgets within one report can communicate (slicing etc.).
-In order to have a graph one needs at least two fields:
+In order to have a graph, one needs at least two fields:

 - **NodeId**: an id defining the start of an edge.
 This can be a unique identifier from an entity (say from a database).
 Internally this id is converted to a string.
 - **TargetId**: an id of another entity defining the sink of an edge.